-By using cornstarch and baking for 30-40 minutes, this crispy baked tofu is in fact crispy and is a great option for eating something healthy.
-Yes crispy tofu is actually possible!
+By using cornstarch and baking for 30-40 minutes, this crispy baked tofu is actually crispy and is a great option to add to any vegetarian/vegan meal.
+There are plenty of baked tofu recipes out there but only so many lead to crispy tofu and this is one of them.

 The month of eating healthy during January continues!
 I know I know, crispy and tofu don’t really go together but you’ve just got to trust me on this one.
 By adding the cornstarch and baking for quite some time, this baked tofu is in fact – crispy!